Richard Carpenter

-Richard Lynn Carpenter (born October 15, 1946) is an American musician, singer, songwriter and record producer, who formed half of the sibling duo the Carpenters alongside his younger sister Karen.
-He had numerous roles in the Carpenters, including record producer, arranger, pianist, keyboardist and songwriter as well as joining with Karen on harmony vocals.
+Richard Lynn Carpenter (born October 15, 1946) is an American musician, singer, songwriter, and record producer, who formed half of the sibling duo the Carpenters alongside his younger sister Karen.
+He had numerous roles in the Carpenters, including record producer, arranger, pianist, keyboardist, and songwriter, and he also sang harmony vocals with Karen.

 Childhood

 Richard Lynn Carpenter was born at Grace-New Haven Hospital (now called Yale New Haven Hospital) in New Haven, Connecticut, the same hospital where his sister, Karen, was later born.
 His parents were Agnes Reuwer Tatum (a housewife) (March 5, 1915 – November 10, 1996) and Harold Bertram Carpenter (November 8, 1908 – October 15, 1988).
-Harold was born in China, where his own parents were missionaries, and was educated at boarding schools in England, before working in the printing business.
+Harold was born in China, where his parents were missionaries, and was educated at boarding schools in England, before working in the printing business.
 Richard and his sister were baptized into the United Methodist Church and as children were part of the Methodist Youth Ministry.

 Carpenter frequently played the piano while his younger sister, Karen, played baseball outside.
 He and Karen also liked to listen to the children's records their father bought for them when they were young.
-Richard was introduced to Perry Como and Ella Fitzgerald among many others by his father's record collection and by age 12, he knew he wanted to be in the music business.
+Richard was introduced to the music of Perry Como and Ella Fitzgerald, among many, by his father's record collection and, by age 12, he knew he wanted to be in the music business.
 His first public appearance as a musician was at age 16 in New Haven.
 Along with two older friends, a group was formed and they played at a local pizza parlor.
 Richard joined the venture to earn money to buy a car.
 The Carpenter family moved from New Haven to Downey, California in June 1963.
-They wanted Richard to further his music career and the family was tired of the cold New England winters.
+They wanted Richard to further his music career and Harold Carpenter especially was tired of the New England winters.

 After graduating from Downey High School in 1964, Carpenter studied music at California State College at Long Beach (now known as California State University, Long Beach).
 There, he met Frank Pooler, a conductor and composer who would write the lyrics to the Christmas classic "Merry Christmas Darling" in 1968.
 Richard also met his good friend John Bettis, who co-wrote songs with Richard.
 At Long Beach, Richard also met Gary Sims, Dan Woodhams and Doug Strawn, who later became members of the Carpenters’ live band.